corykitchens/mage-hand/README.md

 - Raw stats to bonus slider
 - Desktop view
 - Trim/organize CSS
-- Join campaign modal colors are weird (and probably others) x Move game rule meta to separate files x Make campaign view x Sort out how fb3 effects user storage for lookups on /characters
+- Have multiple providers on one account? x Join campaign modal colors are weird (and probably others) x Use indexes (not priority) for campaign code lookups x Move game rule meta to separate files x Make campaign view x Sort out how fb3 effects user storage for lookups on /characters